ExitoAceptar/SPES/README.md

 # SPES
-This repo is for our submission for ICSE 2024.
+This repo is for our submission for WWW 2024.

 **Step 1:** Run `categorize.ipynb` for well-known function categorization.